microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaCustomSecurityAttributeDefinitionAllowedValue.md

 ### -Id

-The unique identifier of a predefined value in Microsoft Entra ID.
+The unique identifier for the predefined value, which can be up to 64 characters long and include Unicode characters.
+Spaces are allowed, but some special characters are not.
+This identifier is case sensitive, cannot be changed later, and is required.

 ```yaml
 Type: System.String